usnistgov/ARIAC/docs/competition/ros_communication.rst

 ROS Communication Overview
 ==========================

-This section shows the ROS topics and services that are used to communicate between the CCS and the ARIAC system.
+This section shows the ROS topics and services that are used to communicate between the :term:`Competitor Control System (CCS)` and the ARIAC system.
 The definition of each message and service type is also provided.

 Topics
 ------